CBorowski-dev/docs-operaton-org/content/update/minor/720-to-721/_index.md

 The following steps are required:

-1. Update the Camunda libraries and applications inside the application server.
+1. Update the Operaton libraries and applications inside the application server.
 2. Migrate custom process applications.

-Before starting, ensure you have downloaded the Camunda 7.21 distribution for the application server you use.
+Before starting, ensure you have downloaded the Operaton distribution for the application server you use.
 This contains the SQL scripts and libraries required for the update.
 This guide assumes you have unpacked the distribution to a path named `$DISTRIBUTION_PATH`.

 # Add Default History Time To Live to BPMN Fluent API

 Starting with this release, the [BPMN Fluent API Builder]({{< ref "/user-guide/model-api/bpmn-model-api/fluent-builder-api" >}}) assigns by default a history time to live of **6 months** to processes.
-You can change this default or pass `null` to remove the attribute using the `#setCamundaHistoryTimeToLive` or `#setCamundaHistoryTimeToLiveString` API.
+You can change this default or pass `null` to remove the attribute using the `#setOperatonHistoryTimeToLive` or `#setOperatonHistoryTimeToLiveString` API.

 # Spring Boot Starter and Run logs admin user information on `DEBUG` level

-In previous releases, when configuring Camunda's admin user in the Spring Boot Starter or Run via `camunda.bpm.admin-user`, information about the admin user appeared in the logs on log level `INFO` on startup.
+In previous releases, when configuring Operaton's admin user in the Spring Boot Starter or Run via `camunda.bpm.admin-user`, information about the admin user appeared in the logs on log level `INFO` on startup.
 With this release, the log level for the logs `STARTER-SB010` and `STARTER-SB011` was changed to `DEBUG`.

 # External Task Client Java